Is seaweed healthy for you? Learn about different seaweed health benefits and the challenges of consuming it.

 What About Weight Loss?

-It’s been shown that alginates (an extract) from kelp may help block fat absorption into the body by up to 75% (sounds great, right?).
-But, the way it does this is quite unhealthy.
+It’s been shown that alginates (an extract) from kelp may help block fat absorption in the body by up to 75% (sounds great, right?), but the process is quite unhealthy.

 Our bodies produce lipase, a fat-digesting enzyme, to help us break down and absorb healthy fats into the body.
 Fats also signal our gallbladder to release bile, which, if it chronically does not, can lead to gallstones later in life.

 Some other types of seaweeds are shown to be beneficial for the digestive system and improve the production of enzymes and fat metabolism.
-So once again, it’s really important to know which type of seaweed will suit your nutritional needs.
+Once again, it’s really important to know which type of seaweed suits your nutritional needs.

 Laminaria digitata, another form of kelp from the French coast, can suppress the appetite.
-While that may be helpful for those prone to overeating, it’s not going to trick you into eating a salad when you would normally eat a burger and fries.
+While that may be helpful to those prone to overeating, it’s not going to trick you into eating a salad when you normally eat a burger and fries.

 What About Spirulina or Chlorella?

-A word of caution is to check whether what you’re buying is actually a seaweed or algae.
-Spirulina and chlorella are both highly-acclaimed supplements (and don’t we all know someone who swears by them?), but they are actually algae.
+A word of caution is to check whether what you’re buying is actually seaweed or algae.
+Spirulina and chlorella are both highly acclaimed supplements (and don’t we all know someone who swears by them?), but they are algae.

 Chorella is the cousin of spirulina.
 They both help in strengthening the body’s cardiovascular system.